-While growth rates seem to fade quickly as firms become larger, well managed firms seem to do much better at sustaining excess returns for longer periods.
+■ While growth rates seem to fade quickly as firms become larger, well managed firms seem to do much better at sustaining excess returns for longer peri A more sustainable measure

 And don't fall for sleight of hand...

 A typical assumption in many DCF valuations, when it comes to stable growth, is that capital expenditures offset depreciation and there are no working capital needs.
 Stable growth firms, we are told, just have to make maintenance cap ex (replacing existing assets) to deliver growth.
 If you make this assumption, what expected growth rate can you use in your terminal value computation?